Rania Anderson: Leading authority on business women in growth economies

 December 11-13, 2013

-The WeXchange Summit is the first pitch conference for Latin American women entrepreneurs.
-Along with Silvia Torres Carbonell, Director of Entrepreneurship Center IAE Business School in Buenos Aires, Rania was invited to participate on a panel titled panel Win-Win for All: Investing in Women.
-Rania addressed how and why she co-founded the 7th women’s angel investor network in the U.S, lessons learned from the group of now over 40 women investors.
-She also spoke about what makes women entrepreneurs who seek funding successful, her observations of women entrepreneurs in Latin America and why she left a corporate career became an entrepreneur and founded The Way Women Work.
+The WeXchange Summit was the first pitch conference for Latin American women entrepreneurs.
+Along with Silvia Torres Carbonell, Director of Entrepreneurship Center IAE Business School in Buenos Aires, Rania participated on a panel titled Win-Win for All: Investing in Women.

 Global Women’s Leadership Summit (GWALS)